demonstrandomblog/demonstrandomblog.github.io/content/_index.md

 ---

 # Welcome
-DemonstRandom contains random musings on math, science, and technology.
+DemonstRandom[^1] contains random musings on math, science, and technology.
 I am primarily interested in machine learning, AI, and the computational sciences, but may occasionally indulge in broader areas.

+[^1]:Test

 You can contact me at [demonstrandomblog@gmail.com](mailto:demonstrandomblog@gmail.com) or on [Twitter](https://twitter.com/DemonstRandom).
 You can also [subscribe]({{< relref "/docs/subscribe" >}}) to receive monthly updates.